 Before I continue, here are the features of the Vitamix S50…

-- Has two pre-programmed settings (Smoothie and Power Blend) that provides hands-free convenience and consistency
+- Has two pre-programmed settings (Smoothie and Power Blend) that provide hands-free convenience and consistency

-- Built-in safety mechanism that shuts the motor off of the container is lifted from the motor
+- Built-in safety mechanism that shuts the motor off when you lift the pitcher from the base

 - Comes with a recipe booklet